Frollamma/frollamma.github.io/README.md

 - Enter the repo directory
 - (Recommended) Set bundler to work locally: `bundle config set --local path vendor/bundle`
 - Run `bundle install`
-- For development, run `bundle exec jekyll serve --livereload`

 ## Usage

 First, check out [Chirpy theme's docs](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).

-In this repo you have the following extra folders: `_chapters`, `_publications`.
-The `_publications` folder simply contains all the publications (just like the `_posts` folder contains all the posts), while the `_chapters` folder contain the chapters of all book, with the `book-id` in front of the name, I would like instead to have folders named with the book id, because I would get a cleaner folder structure. - TODO
+- For development, run `bundle exec jekyll serve --livereload`
+- For production, run `JEKYLL_ENV=production bundle exec jekyll build` or use Github Actions as described in the [Chirpy docs](https://chirpy.cotes.page/posts/getting-started/#deploy-using-github-actions).

 ## TODOs

-- I think that the publications should just be posts with also the added possibility to embed PDFs, instead of creating a different table (publications) that makes everything more difficult
+Enhancements:

+- Make it possible to attach any file to a post
+- The current way of storing book chapters is ugly, I would like to have directories named with the `book-id` and inside of them the actual chapters.